pomerium/pomerium/docs/docs/troubleshooting.md

   Normal   Updated      5m53s               pomerium-ingress  updated pomerium configuration Warning  UpdateError  3s                  pomerium-ingress  upsert routes: parsing ingress: annotations: applying policy annotations: parsing policy: invalid rules in policy: unsupported conditional "maybe", only and, or, not, nor and action are allowed
 ```

-#### HSTS

-If your domain has [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) enabled and you visit an endpoint while Pomerium is using the self-signed bootstrap certificate or a LetsEncrypt staging certificate (before cert-manager has provisioned a production certificate), the untrusted certificate may be pinned in your browser and would need to be reset.
-See [this article](https://www.ssl2buy.com/wiki/how-to-clear-hsts-settings-on-chrome-firefox-and-ie-browsers) for more information.

 ### Redirect Loop with Redis Databroker